ofasgard/hardware-breakpoint-pico/README.md

 **runner.c**: A basic PICO runner that compiles to PIC (shellcode).
 Mostly taken directly from the Tradecraft Garden.
 Intended to demonstrate the functionality of the PICO: it invokes the PICO to put a breakpoint on `VirtualFree()` just before it gets called.

-T compile and link the PICO and runner, run `make build`.
+To compile and link the PICO and runner, run `make build`.
 It will work out of the box as long as you have MinGW GCC and a `crystal-palace` directory with all of the CPL executables needed.
 The resulting shellcode will be written to `out/runner.bin`, and it seamlessly hooks `VirtualFree()` to pop up a dialog box when executed.

 ![A screenshot of the PICO in action, triggering a dialog box](img/hwbp_pico.png)